-When I agreed to adopt Simona, her (second) owner said for me to be sure to walk her EVERY day, and this was stated so emphatically as to make me a tad suspicious.
+When I agreed to adopt Simona, from her second owner (who had adopted her for about 6 months prior) told me to be sure to walk her EVERY day, and this was stated so emphatically that yes it did make me a tad suspicious at that time.
 I was also informed that Simona has been trained to “go outside”.
 Not wanting to leave her behind, as it was very clear that she was no longer wanted where she was (and, my little Chloe seemed to adore her), I scooped her up, paid them their requested fee to adopt her, and was off to return to my home.

 Even though I let her out in the backyard to do her business, she would STILL eat it before I could stop her.
 I tried scolding her … not a good idea … I tried standing by her … and then I finally put her on a leash until her business was completed.
 I would have a poop-scoop in one hand, her leash in the other; the scoop, I would quickly place under her once she started doing her pooping.
 This seemed to be the ONLY method that worked … and still does to this day.